 A short advertisement appeared in an Adelaide newspaper in 1888, for Clausen’s Champagne Lager from New York.
-Evidently American lager was being imported to South Australia in the 1880s, either taken by steamship from New York to and under Africa, then over on the Indian Ocean, or across America by rail and thence over the Pacific, in either case a voyage of many months.
+Evidently American lager was being imported to South Australia in the 1880s.
+Either it was taken by steamship from New York to and under Africa, then over on the Indian Ocean.
+Or, across America by rail and over the Pacific.
+In either case a voyage of many months.
 The ad reads:

 A COMBINATION.Of garlic, copperas, and over ripe eggs may be supposed to tickle the palate with a taste like unto that of some of the vaunted brands and cheaper sorts of Lager Beer.
 There is no immediate harm in it, perhaps, only it is not pleasant, and evil is sure to result from a prolonged devotion to any brand in which the peculiarity is noticeable.
 The purest Lager Beer in the world is Clausen’s New York Champagne Lager.
 It was so pronounced by the experts at the Philadelphia Centennial, and from that day to this it has had no equal.

 Pasteurization of beer was usual by this period and so the product probably arrived in acceptable condition – at least it would not have soured although one wonders about oxidation damage.
 Even today drinking beer brought overseas and packaged six months earlier or more is not uncommon, so something similar would have occurred for the Clausen’s lager sent to Adelaide.

 Where the short ad differs from almost any I’ve seen is its discussion of how the competition tastes.
 The ad states that many “vaunted” lager brands taste of garlic, copperas (iron sulphate) and old eggs.
 The ad calls the taste “cheap” and promises that Clausen’s beer is “pure”, meaning probably that it tastes of malted grain and hops only.